-Please direct families to the Evelina London Children’s Community SLT Facebook and webpages for information about how they can get in touch with us for:
+Please continue to direct families to the Evelina London Children’s Community SLT Facebook and webpages for information about how they can get in touch with us for:

-If you are working and want any ideas or support for CLD, please get in touch.
+If you're working and want any ideas or support for CLD, please get in touch.